 Every three years, in accordance with General Convention Resolution #1982-D079, the Episcopal Church convenes an international youth event so “that the energy of the youth of the Episcopal Church can continue to be utilized in active ministry as members of the Body of Christ.”

-This year, the 2017 Episcopal Youth Event (EYE17) is set to welcome more than 1,300 participants, workshop leaders, speakers, and volunteers to the campus of the University of Central Oklahoma in Edmond from July 10-14.
+In 2017 the Episcopal Youth Event (EYE17) welcomed more than 1,300 participants, workshop leaders, speakers, and volunteers to the campus of the University of Central Oklahoma in Edmond from July 10-14.
+Read more.

 Episcopal Youth in Mission Manual

 Mission is at the very heart of who we are as Christians.
 It is through mission that we understand the way in which God calls each one of us individually and communally to live and act in this world.
 The authors of this Manual believe that mission experiences, cultural immersion opportunities, and pilgrimages are integral components of Christian faith formation.

 Download When Traveling With Youth as a pdf.

 These policies are a statement for the Episcopal Church, setting forth expectations for its leaders in their relationships with children and youth.
 The purpose of these model policies is to foster the highest standards of behavior in ministry settings.

 The General Convention Official Youth Presence was established by an initial resolution in 1982.
 Members of the Official Youth Presence are permitted seat and voice by the rules of the House of Deputies and will participate in committee hearings and floor debates.